St Peter's Catholic School, Bournemouth: Commemoration

-A circular memorial to mark the motoring and aviation pioneer Charles Rolls, is situated in the bottom corner of the playing field at the Southbourne site of St Peter's School.
+A circular memorial to mark the motoring and aviation pioneer Charles Rolls, was unveiled in 1981 and is situated in the bottom corner of the lower playing field at the Southbourne site of St Peter's School.
 The school was built adjacent to Hengistbury Airfield where Rolls had a fatal accident in July 1910.
 A large air show was taking place as part of Bournemouth's centenary celebrations; Rolls' aeroplane crashed, the first air accident death in England.

 In 2010, St Peter's marked the centenary of the death of Charles Rolls by having a fair on the Headmaster's Lawn at the Southbourne site.
 The memorial was also refurbished.
 The Central Band of the RAF performed in the school hall and there was an exhibition of Rolls-Royce aviation memorabilia, including an aero-engine.